Sasanian invasion of Armenia (603)

-The Sasanian invasion of Armenia was a military campaign that took place in 603 to 610.
+The Sasanian invasion of Armenia was a military campaign that took place in 603 to 610 as part of the Last Great War of Antiquity.
 As a result of a long struggle, the Persians finally defeated the Romans and captured Armenia.

 Background

-As a result of the previous war (572–591), the Sassanids lost most of the lands in the Caucasus, and rolled back to the east.
-However, Byzantine enterprises emptied the treasury, and besides, a crisis began in the country due to the murder of Maurice and usurpation of power by the Phocas.
-Armenia was supposed to become the main theater of military operations at the beginning of the war, since it had a complex geography and a strong system of forts, besides, the Persians needed to return the territory that had previously been taken away by Byzantium.
+As a result of the previous war (572–591), the Sassanids lost most of the lands in the Caucasus and were rolled back to the east.
+That war, however, had emptied the Byzantine treasury, and the empire was in the midst of a crisis after the murder of the emperor Maurice by the usurper Phocas.
+Armenia was supposed to become the main theater of military operations at the beginning of the war, since it had a complex geography and a strong system of forts, besides, the Persians needed to regain the territory that had previously been taken away by Byzantium.

 Invasion

-In 603, the Sassanids invaded with large forces on the territory of Byzantium, the first point was the city of Dara, which fell in 605.
+In 603, the Sassanids invaded with large forces on the territory of Byzantium and took the city of Dara in 605.
 The Iranian commander Dzuan Veh wanted to continue his success, but was defeated in a battle with the Romans near Yerevan.
-At the same time, the Roman commander Germanus also died as a result of an unfortunate skirmish near the city of Constantine.
-Already in 605, the Persians were able to inflict another decisive defeat on the Greeks by massacring the captured camp.
+At the same time, the Roman commander Germanus also died as a result of an unfortunate skirmish near Constantinople.
+Already in 605, the Persians were able to inflict another decisive defeat on the Romans by massacring the captured camp.
 Over the next few years, neither side could gain a foothold in the territory, until finally, the Persians inflicted two defeats on the Romans at Theodopolis, and after a while they forced the city to surrender.
 By 610, all of Armenia had been conquered by the Sassanids.
 Their success was accompanied by the fact that the best Roman commander Narses rebelled against Phocas and supported the Iranians.